AndOrangutan/quboid-nvim/README.md

 ### Keybinding

-- [folke/which-key.nvim](https://github.com/folke/which-key.nvim) Create key bindings that stick.
+- [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - Create key bindings that stick.
 WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
+- [mrjones2014/legendary.nvim] - A legend for your keymaps, commands, and autocmds, with which-key.nvim integration

 ### LSP (Language Server Protocol)